Business at the Texas Capitol is running slowly. It’s on purpose - NewsBreak

 Several other offices on which lawmakers rely for their work, such as the Legislative Budget Board and the Legislative Council, also closed up shop during the freeze.

-But if it seems like the news out of the State Capitol was muted even before the storm, that’s normal.
+But if it seems like the news out of the capitol was muted even before the storm, that’s normal.
 The business of passing laws in Texas is intentionally sluggish — rain or shine.

 The Texas Constitution requires lawmakers to wait until 60 days into the legislative session to start moving their bills through the process.
 This year, that is March 10 — until then, no bill will receive a committee hearing or a vote.